How to Update Your Grant Application: Five Strategic Considerations

 2. Can you provide a simple pre‑screening process?

 Potential grantees don’t want to waste their time—or yours—completing an application that isn’t a good fit.
 Provide a simple, low-effort way for organizations to verify their eligibility before spending hours completing the full application.
-Applicants should be able to complete your pre-screening in 30 minutes or less.

-Consider adding a quick questionnaire that verifies they meet your basic criteria, such as serving a specific location or demographic.
+Consider adding a quick eligibility quiz that verifies they meet your basic criteria, such as serving a specific location or demographic.
 It should be a few questions, mainly checkboxes or dropdown lists, and should take a few minutes to complete.
 A survey like this works well if you have specific requirements, such as a budget under $100,000 or serving families with preschool-aged children.

 If your requirements need a little more nuance than a survey can convey, perhaps have your grantees submit a short letter of inquiry or a five-minute video explaining why the organization should be considered for funding.
 These take a little longer for your staff to review, but the organizations can give you more insight into whether they would be a good fit.